JuliaAI/MLJ.jl/README.md

 Pkg.activate("my_mlj_env", shared=true)
 ```

-In future REPL sessions, you can activate your (now populuted)
+In future REPL sessions, you can activate your (now populated)
 environment with the same command.